pkj0421/TWN-FS/README.md

 Here, we introduce TWN-based fragment screening (TWN-FS) method, a novel screening method that suggests fragments through grouped TWN analysis within the protein binding site.

 ## Installation
-This code was tested in Python 3.9.
+This code was tested in windows with Python 3.9.

 A yaml file containing all requirements is provided.